freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-e.md

 1. You should see a font size of `20px` elements that are descendants of the `div` element.
 1. You should text that is center aligned for elements that are descendants of the `div` element.

-red text, a font size of 20px, and center aligned.
 # --hints--

 You should have a background color of `yellow` on your decendants.